Zac0511/Puter-AI-PWA/README.md

 Each Puter accout gets **1000 ai credits per month** (1 message = 1 credit)

+> [!WARNING]
-**⚠️ Warning :** Guest accounts only have 100 credits.
-If you want to send a lot of messages, it is recommended to use a Puter account.
+> Guest accounts only have 100 credits.
+If you want to send a lot of messages,
+>
+> it is recommended to use a Puter account.

 If you want to use your already existing Puter account, or sign out, click the `Settings` button, then click `Log out of your Puter account`